inca-viewer/inca/README.md

 Like putting 'File Explorer' in your browser<br><br>

 Only 80kB of easy to read AutoHotkey script source code<br>
-Is lightweight, portable (no installation), does not mess with any media, settings or files<br>
+Is lightweight, portable (no installation), does not mess with any media or settings<br>

 # Features: